+With days getting cooler and rains forecast in the next few days, Jackson said water managers are hoping it brings relief to some Okanagan streams that have been struggling this year.
 In particular, the South Okanagan's Shingle and Shatford Creek remain at Level 3, Shuttleworth Creek is at Level 4 and has had problems with fish passage, and Vaseux - which is dry at the mouth - is at Level 5.

-During a regional drought call Wednesday, Oct.
-16, it was decided to keep the Okanagan at Level 2 until the impact of the potential rains is known.
+During a regional drought call yesterday, it was decided to keep the Okanagan at Level 2 until the impact of the potential rains is known.

-At Level 2 adverse impacts to socioeconomic or ecosystem values (for example, impacts for farmers, or aquatic life including fish) are unlikely.
-At Level 3, these impacts become "possible;" at Level 4 they are "likely;" and at Level 5 they are "almost certain."
+At Level 2 adverse impacts to socioeconomic or ecosystem values (e.g. impacts for farmers, or aquatic life including fish) are unlikely.
+At Level 3, these impacts become "possible," at Level 4 they are "likely," and at Level 5 they are "almost certain."